ROCm/rocDecode/docs/how-to/using-rocDecode-videodecode-sample.rst

     * - ``-d``
       - GPU device ID
       - Optional.
 Set it to 0 for the first device, 1 for the second device, 2 for the third device, and so on for each subsequent device.
-Defaults to 0.
+Set to 0 by default.

     * - ``-backend``
       - The backend to use for decoding
       - Optional.
 Set it to 0 to use RocVideoDecode on GPU, 1 to use the FFMpeg decoder on CPU, or 2 to use the FFMpeg decoder with no multithreading on CPU.
-Defaults to using RocVideoDecode on GPU.
+Uses RocVideoDecode on GPU by default.

     * - ``-f``
       - Number of frames to decode
       - Optional.
-Defaults to decoding the entire stream.
+Decodes the entire stream by default.

     * - ``-z``
       - Force zero latency
       - Optional.
-When set to ``true`` forces decoded frames to be flushed out for display immediately.
-Defaults to ``false``.
+When set to ``true`` forces decoded frames to be flushed out for display immediately. ``false`` by default.

     * - ``-disp_delay``
       - Display delay
       - Optional.
 The number of frames to decode before displaying the results.
-Defaults to 1.
+Set to 1 by default.

     * - ``-sei``
       - Extract Supplemental Enhancement Information (SEI)
       - Optional.
-Set to ``true`` to extract SEI.
-Defaults to ``false``.
+Set to ``true`` to extract SEI. ``false`` by default.

     * - ``-md5``
       - Generate MD5 message digest
       - Optional.
-Set to ``true`` to generate the MD5 message digest for the decoded YUV image sequence.
-Defaults to ``false``.
+Set to ``true`` to generate the MD5 message digest for the decoded YUV image sequence. ``false`` by default.

     * - ``-md5_check``
       - Compare the generated MD5 with a provided MD5 string